-The technology for solar battery charge controllers has dramatically advanced over the past five years.
+The technology for solar battery charge controllers has dramatically advanced over the years.
 The most exciting new technology, PWM charging, has become very popular.

 Pulse Width Modulation (PWM) is the most effective means to achieve constant voltage battery charging by switching the solar system controller’s power devices.
 The PWM regulator controls the current from the solar panel according to the battery’s condition and recharging needs.